The Partnership between Adur and Worthing councils is proving to be a nationally significant collaboration model, the first one of its kind.

 - develop your tenacious side.
 This will help you overcome the many barriers

 - look at what others have done

 - great opportunity to refine systems and work processes cutting out unnecessary tasks,

 - quantify the savings you are achieving, this will assist you with ongoing buy-in to the process

 - don't underestimate the extent of the project

 - empower staff and utilise their skills

-- keep focussed on the end game – don't get distracted or sidelined.
+- keep focusing on the end game – don't get distracted or sidelined.